 With the Income Auto Invest, individual lenders can be selected as well as the borrower countries, the term of the loans, the interest rates, the investment amount, the loan type or the loan status.
 In addition, there are even more advanced filter options, where you can also filter by the total loan amount or the remaining loan amount, among other things.

 Income Marketplace does not (yet) have a secondary market.
-The marketplace plans to introduce this functionality during 2023.
+The marketplace plans to introduce this functionality in the future though.

 Income Marketplace App